The Complete Beginner's Path

 Match score: Sij = softmax(diA · djB / √d) with GNN-refined descriptors

 Why attention?
 A keypoint on a window might look identical to ten other windows.
 Attention lets the network consider spatial context: "this window is near that door, so it should match the window near the same door in the other image."
-Context resolves ambiguity.
+Context resolves ambiguity that pure descriptor distance cannot.

 Feature Matching: Classical vs Learned